 Sweden striker Schelin – like Mittag, Marta and Nina Burger – may never have topped the scorers' chart but her consistent goal-getting was a feature of Lyon's campaigns in which they managed three titles in eight seasons.
 That included victories in 2011, 2012 and 2016, though oddly in four final appearances Schelin has never scored.

-She bowed out from Lyon to return to Sweden after last season's final defeat of Wolfsburg, converting in the penalty shoot-out.
-By then she had overtaken Burger as the player with the most goals for a single club in this competition, moving on to 41 with strikes in both legs of the semi-final against Mittag's Paris.
+She bowed out from Lyon to return to Sweden after the 2016 final defeat of Wolfsburg, converting in the penalty shoot-out.
+By then she had overtaken Burger as the player with the most goals for a single club in this competition, moving on to 41 with strikes in both legs of the semi-final against Mittag's Paris (Aa record now taken by Abily).
 Schelin joined Rosengård in summer 2016 and soon opened her European account there.

 Austria striker Burger made a bit of history in 2014/15 as she became the first player to score 40 goals for one team in UEFA women's club competition, having returned to Neulengbach from a spell in the United States with Houston Dash.
 Now with Sand in the German Frauen-Bundesliga.